dennischesire/Movie-film-project/README.md

 ## Data Preparation & Cleaning

-After initial exploration, we focus on preparing the data for further analysis by accurately merging various datasets, ensuring that relationships are explored correctly.
+After initial exploration, focused on preparing the data for further analysis by accurately merging various datasets, ensuring that relationships are explored correctly.
-We handle any missing values through imputations, deal with outliers, and perform other cleaning tasks (e.g., removing duplicates, handling inconsistencies).
+We handle any missing values through imputations and perform other cleaning tasks (e.g., removing duplicates, handling inconsistencies).
 The data is structured in a way that allows us to explore relationships in greater depth and ensures that the datasets are accurate, consistent, and ready for analysis.
 This stage ensures that the data is in a clean, usable state for modeling and deeper insights.